What's On in Seattle

 - Purchase the complete Expat Arrivals Seattle Guide (PDF)

-Seattle has a thriving events calendar and expats will find that there are plenty of festivals and conventions taking place across the city throughout the year.
+Seattle has a thriving events calendar.
+Expats will find that there are plenty of festivals and celebrations taking place across the city throughout the year.

 What's on in Seattle

 Northwest Flower and Garden Show (February)

 This is a lovely indoor festival where expats with a green thumb – or simply those who want to enjoy the view – can visit numerous breathtaking show gardens and shop for plants and gardening items at over 300 different stalls.
 There's also an artisanal food market known as the 'Tasting Corner' if attendees get snackish.
 The event is held at the Washington State Convention Center.

 This colourful parade celebrating all things Irish takes place yearly, beginning with a flag-raising ceremony before the parade marches along 4th Avenue.
 Spectators are entertained with Irish music, singing and dancing.

 A must for all foodies living in Seattle, this twice-yearly event sees more than 150 Seattle’s top restaurants offering their fare at a fraction of regular prices in the form of fixed-price two-course lunches and three-course dinners.
 As the specials last only a week, diners will need to book early to secure a table at the most popular restaurants.

 This event is billed as one of the largest film festivals in the country with more than 150,000 attendees a year.
 A unique feature of this festival is its Secret Festival.
 Only accessible with a special pass, the Secret Festival consists of four screenings of unreleased films.
 Audience in attendance of the Secret Festival are sworn to secrecy.

 Seafair Summer Fourth (July)